-429 Sale/distribution of any instrument, device or object which is designed to look like an 430 Possession and/or discharge of any explosive substance or incendiary device.
-431 Commission by a student of any crime or infraction in violation of the Criminal Code, Traffic applicable, of the State in which the crime or infraction was committed.
-This provision shall a the school district regardless of whether the act occurred on or off of school premises, or at a 432 Any type of prohibited activity listed herein engaged in by a student on school premises, on a school district regardless of whether on or off of school premises, or at a school-related activit suspension or removal from school.
+429 Sale/distribution of any instrument, device or object which is designed to look like any other type of weapon.
+430 Possession and/or discharge of any explosive substance or incendiary device.
+431 Commission by a student of any crime or infraction in violation of the Criminal Code, Traffic Code or Juvenile Code of the State of Ohio or, when applicable, of the State in which the crime or infraction was committed.
+This provision shall apply to any student while in the control or custody of the school district regardless of whether the act occurred on or off of school premises, or at a school-related activity regardless of location.
+432 Any type of prohibited activity listed herein engaged in by a student on school premises, on a school bus, or while in the control or custody of the school district regardless of whether on or off of school premises, or at a school-related activity regardless of location, shall be reason for expulsion, suspension or removal from school.
 433 Repeated 300 code infractions.
 434 Repeated 400 code infractions.